ParagonTruss/UnitClassLibrary/README.md

 For information regarding what needs to be worked on next visit the [Road Map](https://bitbucket.org/Clearspan/unit-class-library/wiki/Road%20Map).

-### Bugs
+### Feedback
-If you have found a bug, or have an issue you would like to discuss about the project add it to the [Issues page](https://bitbucket.org/Clearspan/unit-class-library/issues?status=new&status=open).
+If you have found a bug, or have an issue you would like to discuss about the project add bug reports, feature requests, and other issues [on our issue tracker](https://clearspan.atlassian.net/browse/UNITCLASS).

 ### More Information